manishv1/Linux-Johannes4Linux-Linux_Driver_Tutorial/README.md

 16. The poll callback
 17. Waitqueues in a Linux Kernel Module
 18. Create procfs entries from a Linux Kernel Module
+18. Create sysfs entries from a Linux Kernel Module

 ## More Information